-Parent participation in the life of the school takes many different forms and is essential to the school's success.
-Parent involvement often begins through participation in parent pot-lucks, book studies, and in direct support of classroom activities.
+We have an all-school meeting noted on the school calendar, which sets up parent involvement in the school.
+As a small, community-based school, parent participation takes many different forms and is essential to the school's functioning and success.
+Parents can sign up for a volunteer role, hosting a workshop/book study/potluck, and provide direct support of classroom activities.
 Parents also take an active role in supporting the school through committees such as: fundraising, development, finance, buildings and grounds, and the newsletter.

-Parent Meetings
+Parent Evenings

-The Early Childhood has three to four parent meetings during the school year.
-These are noted on the school calendar provided.
-These are important evenings for sharing of information and learning more about the curriculum.
-Specific topics and activities are chosen for each evening.
-Examples include rhythm, creative play, nutrition, the festivals, media and painting.
-Attendance is strongly encouraged as it directly regards the young child.
+We have two parent meetings during the school year.
+These are noted on the school calendar.
+These are important evenings for sharing of information and learning.
+Specific topics and activities are chosen for each parent evening.
+Examples include rhythm, creative play, nutrition, the festivals, media, and painting.
+Attendance is strongly encouraged as it directly affects the bridge between home and school, and the mutual work of raising the children in partnership between teachers and parents.